-We work in western Myanmar, envisioning and empowering remote rural communities to become thriving through self-development.
+We are a Christian relief and development organisation working in western Myanmar, envisioning and empowering remote rural communities to become thriving through self-development.

 Our mission is to bring primary healthcare, education, hope and development to the poorest people in and around Chin State, Myanmar (Burma) through community engagement and empowerment.

 Our vision is to see villages that are thriving and self-developed.

 We are committed to the empowerment and transformation of individuals and communities.
 We aim to empower local villagers to find innovative solutions to the problems they face.
 We believe in the importance of holistic wellbeing in transformation, considering the physical, emotional, social and spiritual needs of the people we serve.

 We are committed to developing long term relationships and the affirmation of equal individual value.
 We work alongside the leadership of local villages to address their needs, encouraging their active participation in their own development.
 We strive to ensure there is equality and accessibility to the services and activities we offer to all people regardless of religious faith, gender, ethnicity, tribal grouping or social status.